How to change the way you see your sex life

 You have to love those nights when everything seems to be going right and you are both into it, but maybe you are wanting to add a little spice to your typical lovemaking routine.
 Changing up your usual rhythm can be exciting and help reignite heat in the bedroom.
 Completely new experiences should probably be discussed beforehand in order to reduce a sense of pressure or surprise to your partner.
 More than likely, your partner wants to please you and it is only fair to give them a neutral situation in which to decide if they are willing to try something different.
 Setting up a time to have these conversations in a safe place can help.

-If you are just wanting to do something just a little different in the moment, it is still a good idea to ask anyway.
+If you just want to do something just a little different in the moment, it is still a good idea to ask anyway.

 This can keep you from startling your partner or making them feel unsafe.
 Even if they trust you and are comfortable with you, surprising new positions or words may trigger a sense of anxiety which could shut down their arousal in a snap.
 Instead, keep your voice low in line with the moment and ask, “I want to try _______.
 Would that be hot for you?”
 By stating your intention and asking for clear consent, you have reinforced your value for your partner’s boundaries while including their interest in your risqué venture.
 Win, win!